mehtapugur/Movie-Mate/homework-1/readme.md

 ## :computer: Setup

   - To run the project, Git must be installed on your computer.
-After completing these installations, we open the git terminal.
+After completing this installation, we open the git terminal.
 We write the following expression ``git clone https://github.com/Kodluyoruz-NodeJs-Bootcamp/week1-mehtapugur`` and press the enter button.
-After opening the downloaded project in the code editor, we opened the `index.html` file on our browser.<br/><br/>
+After opening the downloaded project in the code editor, we open the `index.html` file on our browser.<br/><br/>

 ## :memo: License